Mauriekathan/Subreddit_comparison_NLP/README.md

 ## Problem statement

 I choice to review the baking and cooking subreddits.
-These two subreddits are similar in that they both are about making food but I propose thier subject matter is different enought that we can build a model that compares them.
+These two subreddits are similar in that they both are about making food but I propose their subject matter is different enough that we can build a model that compares them.

 ## The Data